Big-Edge2297/homie-dashboard/README.md

 - Fullscreen on first tap
 - No pinch-zoom, no text selection
 - Very responsive and fast to update entity status
-- Popups with many entities use a room accordion — tap a room to expand it, tap outside to dismiss.
+- Popups with many entities use a room accordion — tap a room to expand it, tap outside to dismiss
+- Notifications
+- Music playback and controls
 - Haptic Feedback on suported Android devices

   On Android devices that support the Vibration API, every interaction produces a vibration matched to the action: